zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Maria is surprised – shocked, perhaps – by the stor e owner’s reaction.
 She says, “All this over one grape?” meaning the store owner caused all of this trouble just because her son ate a single grape.
 The store owner  says, “You should be thanking me for alerting you to this behavior.”
 “To  alert” (alert) someone is to make someone aware of something – to tell someone a bout something that the person might not have known about, especially if it ’s a danger or a problem.

 The store owner says, “As a parent, you know you ne ed to nip these things in the bud.”
-The expression “to nip” (nip) something “in t he bud” (bud) means to solve a problem early, when it’s still a small problem, bef ore it becomes more serious or a bigger problem.
+The expression “to nip” (nip) something “in the bud” (bud) means to solve a problem early, when it’s still a small problem, bef ore it becomes more serious or a bigger problem.
 For example, if someone at your w ork always comes in two minutes late, your boss might decide “to nip the pr oblem in the bud” just in case the person begins to come in 10 minutes late or 20 minutes late.
 You solve the problem when it’s still small.
 That’s what the stor e owner is suggesting Maria do for her son.

 He says, “Today it’s a grape,” meaning today his cr ime is stealing a grape, “tomorrow it’s a car.”
 Maria then sighs – she makes  a sound indicating that she is perhaps not very happy with the store owner.
-She sa ys, “Okay, how much do I owe you for one grape” – how much money do I need t o give you to pay for the one grape that my son stole?
+She sa ys, “Okay, how much do I owe you for one grape” – how much money do I need to give you to pay for the one grape that my son stole?

 Now let’s listen to the dialogue, this time at a normal speed.